APP: Anytime Progressive Pruning: Conclusion, Open Questions and Future Work

 We conclude this research with the remark that our work serves to lay the foundation for further exploration into dynamic and progressive pruning in sequential learning regimes.
 Although our work provides constructive insights into the training dynamics of progressive pruning, there are several questions that we hope can be subsequently explored based on this work, which are as follows.

-\begin{enumerate} \item How to control the rate of pruning at each megabatch $\mathcal{M}_t$ given no prior knowledge of the total number of megabatches in the stream $S_B$? \item What is the reason behind the non-monotonic transitions observed in the generalisation gap? \item While we hypothesize that the reason behind the oscillation (drop in test accuracy at the initial iteration of each megabatch) for APP to be because of the regularisation effect induced due to the pruning, how can we formally prove this phenomenon? \item Why does APP not work under no replay settings while Anytime OSP does? \end{enumerate}
+\begin{enumerate} \item How can we control the pruning rate at each megabatch $\mathcal{M}_t$ without prior knowledge of the total number of megabatches in the stream $S_B$? \item What is the reason behind the non-monotonic transitions observed in the generalisation gap? \item Although we hypothesize that the reason behind the oscillation (drop in test accuracy at the initial iteration of each megabatch) for APP is due to the regularization effect induced due to pruning, how can we formally prove this phenomenon? \item Why does APP not work under no replay settings, while Anytime OSP does? \end{enumerate}

 In addition to the above questions, in future work, we aim to further improve the performance of APP in no-replay settings by designing an optimal framework for data-constrained progressive pruning.
 We also aim to improve the performance of APP for greater target sparsity $\tau$ and simultaneously perform a hyperparameter search to find the optimal hyperparameters for progressive pruning using APP.
 Finally, we also aim to transfer the progressive pruning setting to other tasks such as object detection and semantic segmentation.